DashboardCode/BsMultiSelect/README.md

 There are two modes: you can use plugin with or without its external CSS.

-1. There is a possibility to use plugin without adding CSS file/rules (here `BsMultiSelect.css`) just adjusting styling parameters in javascript: this is default `useCssPatch=true` mode.
+1. There is a possibility to use plugin without adding CSS file/rules (means, without `BsMultiSelect.(s)css`) just adjusting styling parameters in javascript: this is default `useCssPatch=true` mode.

-2. If you are building your project CSS file form SASS then link [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) to your project.
-It utilize your Bootstrap theme variables.
-This is first use case of `useCssPatch=false` mode.
-Other use case is traditional: copy static [./dist/css/BsMultiSelect.css](https://github.com/DashboardCode/BsMultiSelect/blob/master/dist/css/BsMultiSelect.css) and manually adjust it for your theme.
+2. If you are building your project CSS file form SASS then use `useCssPatcch=false` mode and link [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) to your project.
+SCSS file utilize your Bootstrap theme variables.
+Other use case is traditional (not involving SASS): copy static [./dist/css/BsMultiSelect.css](https://github.com/DashboardCode/BsMultiSelect/blob/master/dist/css/BsMultiSelect.css) and manually adjust it for your theme.

-The Plugin follows Bootstrap 4 conventions and use the same instruments (babel, sass, rollup) so pretend to represent a BS team's modern plugin's **boilerplate**.
-Supports all Bootsrap component features (pre/append buttons, validation).
-Supports RTL.
+BsMultiSelect follows Bootstrap 4 conventions and use the same instruments (babel, sass, rollup) so pretend to represent a BS team's modern plugin's **boilerplate**.
+Supports all Bootsrap component features (pre/append buttons, [form validation](https://dashboardcode.github.io/BsMultiSelect/snippetFormValidation.html).
+Supports [RTL](https://dashboardcode.github.io/BsMultiSelect/snippetRtl.html).

 ![image](https://user-images.githubusercontent.com/11598038/39988733-cda205e2-5770-11e8-8ca2-0d30cefc3ca1.png)